Mechanical resonance: Examples

 Resonance may cause violent swaying motions in constructed structures, such as bridges and buildings.
 The London Millennium Footbridge (nicknamed the Wobbly Bridge) exhibited this problem.
 A faulty bridge can even be destroyed by its resonance (see Broughton Suspension Bridge and Angers Bridge).
 Mechanical systems store potential energy in different forms.
 For example, a spring/mass system stores energy as tension in the spring, which is ultimately stored as the energy of bonds between atoms.

 Resonance disaster

-In mechanics and construction a resonance disaster describes the destruction of a building or a technical mechanism by induced vibrations at a system's resonance frequency, which causes it to oscillate.
+In mechanics and construction a resonance disaster describes the destruction of a building or a technical mechanism by induced vibrations at a system's resonant frequency, which causes it to oscillate.
 Periodic excitation optimally transfers to the system the energy of the vibration and stores it there.
 Because of this repeated storage and additional energy input the system swings ever more strongly, until its load limit is exceeded.

 Tacoma Narrows Bridge

 The dramatic, rhythmic twisting that resulted in the 1940 collapse of "Galloping Gertie", the original Tacoma Narrows Bridge, is sometimes characterized in physics textbooks as a classic example of resonance.
 The catastrophic vibrations that destroyed the bridge were due to an oscillation caused by interactions between the bridge and the winds passing through its structure—a phenomenon known as aeroelastic flutter.
 Robert H. Scanlan, father of the field of bridge aerodynamics, wrote an article about this.